SUNY College at Geneseo

 SUNY Geneseo will make reasonable accommodations for persons with documented physical, emotional or learning disabilities.
 Students should contact the Director in the Office of Disability Services (Tabitha Buggie-Hunt, 105D Erwin) and their faculty to discuss needed accommodations as early as possible in the semester.

-Your poster topic is your own choice, however, the theme of the poster must come from the course title “Ancient Civilizations of the Old World”; i.e. any theme relevant to what we study in this course with the exception of New World topics of any kind.
-New World topics are not permitted even though the Diamond book touches on these issues.
+The topic for your poster is your choice, however, the theme of the poster must come from the course title “Ancient Civilizations of the Old World”; i.e. any theme relevant to what we study in this course with the exception of New World topics of any kind.
 If you have any doubt whether or not your topic is appropriate, please clear your topic through the course instructor.
-Likewise, both Liz and I will be happy to provide you advice and direction during the construction of your poster.
 You are also invited to visit my office to see examples of posters from years past.
-The poster has a size limit of 36 by 48 inches and should be placed on sturdy, self supporting poster board.
+The poster has a maximum size limit of 36 by 48 inches and should be placed on sturdy, self supporting poster board.
 Sturdy poster board, within the permissible size limits, is available from the Anthropology Dept. secretary (Bev Burley) for a price of $5.
 You may choose to work with a partner on this project, and if you do, you will both receive the same grade and possible bonuses if you win a place in the contest.
 Do not work with someone who you feel is riding your coat-tails.
 If you come to class with both of your names on the poster, it represents your mutual consent that you have both contributed to the final product.
-I will be happy to intervene in any disputes, but strongly suggest you choose wisely.
+I will intervene in any disputes if necessary, but strongly suggest you choose wisely.

 - required size and sturdiness of poster board

-- all images and cited text have shorthand references associated with them that tie into bibliography
+- all images and cited text have references that tie into bibliography

 - complete and scholarly bibliography on back of poster